 As surprising as this may sound after the 2008 economy collapse, Ireland has bounced back in a big way.
 The main reason for such rapid recovery is the Irish government’s extremely positive attitude towards entrepreneurship.
 For example, Irish corporate tax rate is only 12.5%, creating hospitable climate for both, small and large businesses likewise.

-In addition to this, the government has established an extensive support system for companies through Enterprise Ireland at every stage of their development.
+In addition to this, the Irish government has established an extensive support system for companies through Enterprise Ireland at every stage of their development.
 Both local and foreign entrepreneurs can benefit from various government programs and financial aid.

 Furthermore, Ireland has good connections with all major EU regions and highly developed infrastructure.